 So that’s my 10 lessons from 10 years in business.
 I hope you find these lessons useful for reflecting on your own business journey – I’d love to know which one resonated the most for you and what lessons you can share too, so do post your thoughts in the comments below.

-Mel Sherwood is a Pitch and Presentation Specialist and Founder of The RED Effect™.
-She works with leaders, teams and individuals in business who want to express themselves with confidence, credibility and charisma.
-An Australian now based in Scotland, Mel is an award-winning speaker, trainer and coach and combines over 25 years’ experience in business with a background as an actor, presenter and singer.
+Mel Sherwood is a Presentation Skills and Personal Impact Speaker and Founder of The RED Effect™.
+She works with ambitious business leaders, teams and individuals who want to express themselves with confidence, credibility and charisma.
+An Australian based in Scotland, Mel is an award-winning speaker, author and coach and combines over 25 years’ experience in business with a background as an actor, presenter and singer.